 The combination of the soft, blended edge and the use of gradations characterize a lot of Japanese art.
 Gradations were one of the features that first attracted and stimulated the Impressionists.
 The wood block print, a hard-edge art if there ever was one, was the first Japanese art to find collectors in Paris.
 The attractive blends were achieved by rubbing on and feathering off.

-My man moves slowly, ritually, like an elderly server in a tea ceremony.
+es slowly, ritually, like an elderly server in a tea ceremony.
 His back is straight, his eyes attend to his business, his long fingers are full of wisdom.

 PS: “Some people call it formalism, but it is really the search for the pure essence of painting.”
 (Nihonga master Sugiyama Yasushi, 1909-1993)